loganSQL/NoSQL/AzureCosmosDB.md

 # Start
 docker start azure-cosmosdb-emulator

+# connect to the container by running cmd
+docker exec -it azure-cosmosdb-emulator cmd exit

-# To import the SSL certificate after restart, do the following from an admin cmd
+# To import the SSL certificate for browser after restart, do the following from an admin cmd
 cd %LOCALAPPDATA%\azure-cosmosdb-emulator.hostd
 dir
 powershell .\importcert.ps1